GEO-Protocol/GEO-network-client/README.md

 <br/>

 # How to use
+First of all: **you do not need to build the client for your own**. <br/> Just use our [docker image](https://hub.docker.com/r/geoprotocol/network-client-beta) and you are ready to go.

-Please, follow the [documentation](https://github.com/GEO-Protocol/Documentation/blob/master/node.md) link for the detailed instructions how to [run the node](https://github.com/GEO-Protocol/Documentation/blob/master/node.md#how-to-run) and [how to communicate with it](https://github.com/GEO-Protocol/Documentation/blob/master/node.md#node-communication).
+Please, follow the [documentation](https://github.com/GEO-Protocol/Documentation/tree/master/client) link for the detailed instructions how to [run the node](https://github.com/GEO-Protocol/Documentation/tree/master/client/tutorials).
 <br/>
 <br/>
 <br/>